ryanwoodsmall/dockerfiles/crosware/README.md

 crosware is a small bash-driven software build system. it is primarily designed to provide musl-based compilers and a handful of recipes for lower-level userspace and development tools.

-this container provides a clean checkout and small userspace for bootstrapping. the included userspace is completely static and consists of a handful of packages:
+this container provides a clean checkout and small userspace for bootstrapping. the included userspace is completely static and consists of a handful of binaries and their symlinks:

 - bash
 - busybox